Malaysia: Thousands protest, demanding Prime Minister Najib Razak step down

 The rally was organized by Bersih, a coalition of nongovernment organizations that want to reform and clean up Malaysia's electoral process.

-Bersih means "clean" in Malay, and Saturday's protests were the fifth phase of street protests the group has undertaken.
+Bersih means "clean" in Malay, and Saturday's rally was the fifth phase of street protests the group has undertaken.
+Bersih supporters wear yellow T-shirts.

+A statement from the Prime Minister's office dismissed the protest as the rantings of a politically ineffective and anti-democratic opposition movement.

+While Malaysians have the right to assemble peacefully, the "right is not absolute," and authorities could take actions to ensure public safety, the statement said.

 Public dissatisfaction with Najib has grown, especially after news broke over alleged financial mismanagement of a government-run fund called 1Malaysia Development Berhad, or 1MDB.
 1MDB was formed in 2009 to invest in property, infrastructure and energy projects.